devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Code Snippet 3: Red button in Android (Imperative)*

-In Flutter on the other hand, we never call the UI element directly, we instead declare that the button background should be red or blue depending on the App-Sate (here the bool “pressed”).
-We then declare that the onPressed function should update the app state and re-build the button:
+In Flutter, on the other hand, we never call the UI element directly, we instead declare that the button background should be red or blue depending on the App-Sate (here the bool “pressed”).
+We then declare that the *onPressed()* function should update the app State and re-build the button:

 ``` dart
 bool pressed = false; //State